quantum-kite/kitedoc/installation_instructions.md

 brew install eigen
 ~~~

-Hierarchical Data Format (HDF5) is used to store the outputs of the program in an compact way.
+Hierarchical Data Format (HDF5) is used to store the inputs/outputs of the program.
 To install HDF5, run:

 ~~~bash
 brew install hdf5 --cc=gcc-6
 ~~~

-The calculations are configured using a python script which interfaces with Pybinding, so make sure that you have python 3 installed with SciPy and Pybinding.
-We suggest using Hombrew but you can also proceed with the  [installation suggested by Pybinding](http://docs.pybinding.site/en/stable/install/quick.html), with the use of Miniconda.
+The calculations are configured using a python script which interfaces with Pybinding.
+To install the Pybinding package, we suggest using Homebrew.
+(Alternatively, you can proceed with the [installation suggested by Pybinding](http://docs.pybinding.site/en/stable/install/quick.html), with the use of Miniconda.)

 ~~~bash
 brew install cmake